chunleng/cv/README.md

 ### II.
 Build it locally and print a PDF

-1. To [install jekyll](https://jekyllrb.com/docs/installation/), run `gem install bundler jekyll` from the command line.
+1. To allow this repository to run locally, you will need [rbenv](https://github.com/rbenv/rbenv)
-3. [Clone](https://help.github.com/en/articles/cloning-a-repository) your fork of markdown-cv to your local machine.
+2. [Clone](https://help.github.com/en/articles/cloning-a-repository) your fork of markdown-cv to your local machine.
+3. Run `bundle install` from the command line.
-3. Type `jekyll serve` to render your CV at http://localhost:4000.
+4. Type `bundle exec jekyll serve` to render your CV at http://localhost:4000.
-4. You can edit the `index.md` file and see the changes live in your browser.
+5. You can edit the `index.md` file and see the changes live in your browser.
-5. To print a PDF, press <kbd>⌘</kbd> + <kbd>p</kbd>.
+6. To print a PDF, press <kbd>⌘</kbd> + <kbd>p</kbd>.
 Print and web CSS media queries should take care of the styling.

 ## Styling